 In some industries, cyberattacks have resulted in an outsized regulatory response.
-In May 2021, the ransomware attack on Colonial Pipeline, the largest supplier of gasoline, diesel, and jet fuel on the US east coast, precipitated a new executive order and directives for energy companies to improve their cybersecurity.
+In May 2021, the ransomware attack on Colonial Pipeline, the largest supplier of petrol, diesel and jet fuel on the US east coast, precipitated a new executive order and directives for energy companies to improve their cybersecurity.

-Across Energy Resources and Industrials (ER&I) the urgent pressure to upgrade cyber defenses exist alongside other longer-term directives such as the move to decarbonization.
-With compressed timelines—2035 the recently revised goal in the US—the transformation of the energy landscape will require tremendous digitization to achieve its goals.
+Across Energy Resources and Industrials (ER&I) the urgent pressure to upgrade cyber defences exist alongside other longer-term directives such as the move to decarbonisation.
+With compressed timelines—2035 the recently revised goal in the US—the transformation of the energy landscape will require tremendous digitisation to achieve its goals.
 This includes shifting to 5G and deploying an array of connected technologies, which bring their own increased demands for cybersecurity.

 In life sciences and health care a new model of direct interaction with patients is driving the need for increased cybersecurity.
-As health care providers seek to monitor recipients’ progress, and life sciences companies focus on patient-centered services to improve health outcomes, using remote devices and apps raises concerns about data protection and privacy.
+As health care providers seek to monitor recipients’ progress and life sciences companies focus on patient-centred services to improve health outcomes, using remote devices and apps raises concerns about data protection and privacy.

-This monitoring and use of apps allow for the rapid accumulation of aggregate data enabling companies to create cloud-based data lakes to gather insights that can lead to improvements in R&D, treatments and support, patient adherence, and product launches.
+This monitoring and use of apps allow for the rapid accumulation of aggregate data enabling companies to create cloud-based data lakes to gather insights that can lead to improvements in R&D, treatments and support, patient adherence and product launches.
 All these technological advances have cybersecurity consequences.
-Ecosystems need to be designed and built so they protect, encrypt and anonymize data plus prevent leakage.
+Ecosystems need to be designed and built so they protect, encrypt and anonymise data plus prevent leakage.

 Proactively plan for a crisis.
 Prepare for technology disruption scenarios including cyber incidents: